Youth Advisory Council

 “As I serve my community, I hope to empower more DESI women to get involved in advocating for their community’s needs.
 This will break the systematic issues …Speaking out on cases like sexual assault, and domestic violence cases affecting brown communities.”

-Please click the button below to download the 2023 -2024 CCSWG Youth Advisory Council Handbook.
+Please click the buttons below to download the 2023 -2024 CCSWG Youth Advisory Council Handbook and Charter.

 I think that we, as a state, are capable of many things that will drive us closer and closer towards equity and human kindness, and I want to be involved in that...
 I want to gain the experience of advocating for youth at a state-level.